2026-03-25

 Personal analysis.
 Not investment advice.
 Data from public sources, Knight Frank, company announcements, and US/UAE/Malaysia government releases.
 March 2026.

-The two cities have almost nothing in common on the surface.
-One is a desert oil state, the other an equatorial multi-ethnic nation.
-Yet both became concentrated destinations for global AI data center investment around the same time — and continue to be.
+The two cities have almost nothing in common.
+One is a desert oil state.
+The other is an equatorial multi-ethnic nation.
+Yet both became major destinations for global AI data center investment at the same time — and still are.

 Why did the same thing happen in such different places?
-And beneath the surface similarity, what is fundamentally different?
+And below the surface, what is actually different?

 The shared logic: both absorbed overflow demand